snimu/snimu.github.io/_posts/2025-04-07-my-dream-vlm.md

 > Sketch of a diffusion process guided by the output hidden states of the VLM.

-We use the same hidden states for guidance at every step, and use teacher forcing during training so that all calls can be done in parallel.
+We use the same hidden states for guidance at every step of a given image resolution, and use teacher forcing during training so that all calls can be done in parallel.
 During inference, we simply run the few diffusion steps (three are shown in the image) one after the other.
 Since the diffusion model can likely be fairly small (much smaller than the VLM at least), this is comparatively cheap and efficient.

 ### Advantages